 Pulmonary Mycobacterium avium complex (MAC) infection is a type of non-tuberculous mycobacterial (NTM) infection.
 It is relatively common and continues to pose significant therapeutic challenges.
 In addition, in many instances the role of MAC in pulmonary pathology remains controversial.

-Mycobacterium avium complex (MAC) infections often occur patients with pre-existing pulmonary disease or those with depressed immunity.
-It is however also seen frequently in otherwise healthy patients, with a predilection for older women who deliberately suppress cough reflex (Lady Windermere syndrome) 1-3.
+Mycobacterium avium complex (MAC) infections often occur in patients with pre-existing pulmonary disease or those with depressed immunity.
+It is however also seen frequently in otherwise healthy patients, with a predilection for older women who deliberately suppress the cough reflex (Lady Windermere syndrome) 1-3.

 A number of patient groups have been associated with increased risk of pulmonary MAC.
 They include 2-3:

 - elderly, white, thin women : nodular bronchiectatic form (see below)

 - middle-aged or elderly males who are smokers or alcoholics : upper lobe cavitary form (see below)

 - patients with cystic fibrosis - MAC isolated in up to 13% of patients